intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 building a new implementation using reverse engineering increases as the number of implementations and bugs increases.
 Worse, the set of tweaks necessary for wide interoperability can be difficult to discover.
-In the worst case, a new implementer might have to pick between two deployments that have diverged so far as to no longer be interoperable.
+In the worst case, a new implementer might have to choose between deployments that have diverged so far as to no longer be interoperable.

 Consequently, new implementations might be forced into niche uses, where the